MeganSorensen/Meringosphaera_SAGs/README.md

 # A novel kleptoplastidic symbiosis revealed in the marine centrohelid Meringosphaera with evidence of genetic integration

 These scripts were part of the data analysis for the article: DOI
+Many of the scripts here are based on those from a previous project (https://github.com/IoanaBrannstrom/Pcanceri_MRO) conducted by one of the co-authors

 ## Section 1: SAG assembly